All Products

 Normal SuccessfulRescale 34m horizontal-pod-autoscaler New size: 1; reason: All metrics below target

-Scheduled auto scaling requires the ack-kubernetes-cronhpa-controller component provided by ACK.
-This component lets you change the number of application replicas at specific times or intervals to handle predictable load changes.
+Scheduled elastic scaling uses the ack-kubernetes-cronhpa-controller component (CronHPA) provided by ACK.
+CronHPA lets you adjust the number of pod replicas at specific times or intervals using cron expressions, making it suitable for predictable traffic patterns.

 1. Install the CronHPA component.
 For more information, see Use CronHPA for scheduled horizontal scaling of containers.